mesosphere/dcos-docs-site/pages/services/beta-kubernetes/0.6.0-1.9.1-beta/install/index.md

 installing the package under a group (e.g., using `/dev/kubernetes` as the service name) is not supported.

-Choose `ADVANCED INSTALLATION` to learn how to perform a custom installation, including how to set-up proxy, improve TLS, enable Kubernetes cloud-provider integration and backup/restore.
+Choose [Advanced Installation](../advanced-install) to learn how to perform a custom installation, including how to set-up proxy, improve TLS, enable Kubernetes cloud-provider integration and backup/restore.